szczyglis-dev/ultimate-chain-parser/README.md

       ],
     ];
   ```
 **- replace_field_after** - `array` A list of regular expressions to replace an already matched field with another text string.
-It can be used for post-processing of already matched fields.
-You can enter many, in text form each expression on a new line, or directly in the array.
+This can be used for post-processing of matched fields.
+You can enter multiple expressions, either in text form with each expression on a new line, or directly in a PHP array.

   *Syntax:* FIELDNAME:/REGEX/ => "REPLACED STRING" (one pattern per line)